The last few decades have seen clear progress in activities related to industrial air emission control.

 The main pollutant being monitored in both projects is H2S, a gas easily distinguishable by its nasty smell.

-The systems deployed in the field and equipped with anemometers record the concentrations of hydrogen sulphide, transmitting real-time data to the Kunak Cloud platform.
+The systems deployed in the field and equipped with anemometers record the concentrations of hydrogen sulphide, transmitting real-time data to the Kunak AIR Cloud platform.
 Our software, in addition to allowing visualisation of the information, allows alerts to be set up, or to calibrate and check the status of the stations.

 Measuring air emissions from fracking operations